Frequently Asked Questions

 If there is no settlement in Step 1, the customer shall discuss the matter with the area coordinator within seven (7) business days from the meeting in Step 1.
 In the absence of a coordinator proceed to Step 3.

-If there is no settlement with the coordinator in Step 2 then a written statement of the grievance shall be submitted to the appropriate program manager within seven (7) business days of the Step 2 meeting.
+If there is no settlement with the coordinator in Step 2 then a written statement of the grievance shall be submitted to the appropriate program administrator within seven (7) business days of the Step 2 meeting.

 If there is no settlement in Step 3, the grievance shall be referred to the Director, within seven (7) business days for adjudication.
 A decision will be made in consultation with the Conservatory Advisory Team.